All age groups Players qualify through:

 The group winners will be determined as follows:

-Semi final and final games will be of sixty minutes duration.
-If teams are tied after sixty minutes, the game will go into two ten minute periods of "sudden death" overtime.
-If the teams are still tied at the end of the overtime, a penalty kick competition will decide the winner.
+Semi-final and final games will be 60 minutes.
+If teams are tied after 60 minutes, the game will go into two 10-minute periods of "sudden death" overtime.
+If the teams are still tied at the end of overtime, a penalty kick competition will decide the winner.

 Any player receiving three yellow cards during the tournament will be suspended for one game.
-Any player red carded for two bookable offences will be automatically suspended for the following game.
-Any player who is ejected and / or receives a red card for violent conduct, serious foul play, or abusing an official will be suspended at the discretion of the disciplinary committee.
+Any player red-carded for two bookable offences will be automatically suspended for the following game.
+Any player who is ejected and/or receives a red card for violent conduct, serious foul play, or abusing an official will be suspended at the discretion of the disciplinary committee.
 Red card and ejection suspensions may, at the discretion of the committee, be carried forward to future tournaments.
-Note: this also applies to the qualifying tournaments.
+Note: this also applies to qualifying tournaments.

 Players and coaches are reminded that this is a sanctioned tournament and reports misconduct, particularly toward game officials, to the governing body for the appropriate action.